 If you’re interested in seeing what types of meetings we’re regularly attending, we’ve done a table for that too!

 Out and about

 It was exciting – and a little strange – finally to be out at an actual face-to-face event when we attended the Defiant Sports Eastbourne Festival of Accessible Sports at the end of August.
 Talking to families and meeting other organisations reminded us just how valuable it is to meet people in-person.
 Virtual meetings have been a lifeline during lockdown but it doesn’t compare to sitting together (with tea and biscuits) to discuss ideas, share experiences, and support each other.
 All being well, we hope to be out and about a bit more over the coming months.

 Whatever your summer looked like, and whether or not it constituted an actual ‘break’, we hope you were able to enjoy being with family and friends.
 If it wasn’t what you hoped for, remember that there are supportive communities ready to listen and help.
 Get in touch and we can point you in the right direction.

-Our autumn newsletter will be published next month.
-In the meantime, we’ll continue to keep in touch by email and on social media.
+We’ll publish our autumn newsletter next month.
+In the meantime, we’ll continue to keep in touch by email, on our website, and on social media.